brettChapman/multivis/README.md

 			- [edgeLabels] : Setting to 'True' labels all edges with the score/similarity value (default: True)
 			- [saveImage] : Setting to 'True' will save the image to file (default: True)
 			- [layout] : Set the NetworkX layout type ('circular', 'kamada_kawai', 'random', 'spring', 'spectral') (default: 'spring')
+			- [transparent] : Setting to 'True' will make the background transparent (default: False)
 			- [dpi] : The number of Dots Per Inch (DPI) for the image (default: 200)
 			- [figSize] : The figure size as a tuple (width,height) (default: (30,20))
 			- [node_cmap] : The CMAP colour palette to use for nodes (default: 'brg')